OnkarBhattacharya/PortfolioForge/README.md

    ```
    Open [http://localhost:3000](http://localhost:3000) to see your application.

-2. **Experience the Magic**: Sign up for an account, import your CV on the "Import Data" page, and watch the AI build the foundation of your portfolio.
-Use the "AI Assistant" to generate compelling copy and see your live portfolio come to life.
+2. **Experience the Magic**: When you first visit, you'll start in a seamless guest session.
+You can explore the app's features immediately.
+To save your work and create a permanent portfolio, sign in with Google or Apple via the login page.
+Then, import your CV and watch the AI build the foundation of your portfolio.

 ---